anqorithm/movies/README.md

 ## Features

-1. ✅ Integration with IMDB API, with fetching and feeding the database with the latest movies
+1. ✅ Integration with IMDB API, with fetching with help of a cron job that runs every 3 seconds and feeding the database with the latest movies
 2. ✅ GetLatestMovies
 3. ✅ SearchMovies
     * by title